JanHerca/urantiapedia/output/wikijs/en/Bible/1_Maccabees.md

 ## Description

+“1 Maccabees”

+_From King James Version_

-The First Book of Maccabees, also known as First Maccabees (written in shorthand as 1 Maccabees or 1 Macc.), is a book written in Hebrew by an anonymous Jewish author after the restoration of an independent Jewish kingdom by the Hasmonean dynasty, around the late 2nd century BC.
+“The First Book of Maccabees”, also known as “First Maccabees” (written in shorthand as “1 Maccabees” or “1 Macc.”), is a book written in Hebrew by an anonymous Jewish author after the restoration of an independent Jewish kingdom by the Hasmonean dynasty, around the late 2nd century BC.
 The original Hebrew is lost and the most important surviving version is the Greek translation contained in the Septuagint.
 The book is held as canonical scripture by the Catholic, Orthodox, and Oriental Orthodox churches (except for the Orthodox Tewahedo), but not by Protestant denominations nor any major branches of Judaism; it is not part of the Hebrew Bible.
 Some Protestants consider it to be an apocryphal book (see also Deuterocanonical books).

 1 Maccabees is best known for its account of an early victory in the Maccabean Revolt against the Seleucid Empire: the recapture of Jerusalem in the year 164 BC and rededication of the Second Temple – the narrative behind the Jewish holiday of Hanukkah.